voidfiles/rachelbublitz.com/content/blog/2019-09-16-buzz-buzz-buzz-busy-busy-week.md

 Crossing my fingers I can get all this done so that next week I can jump head-first into a mountain of submissions.
 Because, after all, submission season is upon us!

+AND, and, and, after all of that, and submissions, I have another brand new full-length play to write, which I will be spilling the beans on soon.

 Okay!
 Time to get it done.